Sharing of Unlicensed Spectrum by Strategic Operators: Proof of Theorem

 Thus, by \eqref{eq:thm_2op_1}, \eqref{eq:expected_loss}, \eqref{ineq_1} and \eqref{eq:thm_2op_4},

 Because $L $ increases with $\delta$, there exists $\delta_0$, such that for every $\delta >\delta_0$,

 Due to~\eqref{property_a}, \eqref{eq_G02_1} and \eqref{eq:4}, we have $L\geq G$.
-Therefore, if both operators have low traffic intensities, then operator 1 suffers net loss in the revenue by reporting high traffic intensity.
+Therefore, if both operators have low traffic intensities, then operator 1 suffers a net loss in the revenue by reporting high traffic intensity.
 Using similar arguments, one can show that an operator always suffers a net loss by unilaterally lying in the traffic under all traffic conditions.

-In the second part of this proof, we consider detectable one-shot deviation, which will trigger the punishment state.
-We shall show that when the length of punishment is sufficiently long, it wipes out more than the gain from one-shot deviation.
+2) In this part, we consider detectable one-shot deviation, which will trigger the punishment state.
+We shall show that when the duration of punishment is sufficiently long, it wipes out more than the gain from one-shot deviation.

-Here we consider the case where operator 1 deviates, so the superscript will be dropped when it is for operator 1.
-Denote the maximum utility of operator 1 with traffic $\lambda$ in one time slot as $\overline{U}(\lambda)$ given by \eqref{eq_upper_utility}.
+Denote the maximum utility of operator 1 with traffic $\lambda$ in one slot as $\overline{U}(\lambda)$ given by~\eqref{eq_upper_utility}.
 Let the expected total revenue of operator 1 starting from balance $b$ without deviation be denoted as $V(b)$.
 Because it is a repeated game where the only memory in the system is the balance, $V(b)$ does not depend on time.

-Consider a detectable one-shot deviation, where operator 1 deviates in the cooperation state at time $t$ and then conforms thereafter.
-Operator 1 receives at most $\overline{U}(\lambda_t)$ in the slot when operator 1 deviates, experiences the punishment for $T$ slots and achieves $V(b_{t+1})$ thereafter.
+Consider a detectable one-shot deviation, where operator 1 deviates in the cooperation state in slot $t$ and then conforms thereafter.
+Operator 1 receives at most $\overline{U}(\lambda_t)$ in the slot when operator~1 deviates, experiences the punishment for $T$ slots and achieves $V(b_{t+1})$ thereafter.
 The total revenue of operator 1 from deviation is upper-bounded by

 If each operator conforms to the profile, operator 1 obtains

 where $w_t$ is the bandwidth of operator 1 in slot $t$ when both operators conform.
 The gain by the deviation is less than

 We first show that $\overline{U}(\lambda_t)-\pi(w_t,\lambda_t)$ and $\delta^{T+1} \left(V(b_{t+1})-V(b_{t+T+1})\right)$ in \eqref{eq_gain_deviation} are upper bounded.
 Since the utility function is finite, $\overline{U}(\lambda_t)-\pi(w_t,\lambda_t)$ is upper bounded, assuming the upper-bound is $z_1$.
 If both operators conform, operator 1's utilities starting from balance $b$ and $b+\Delta$ are only different at one slot in the future, denoted as $t^*$.
 Thus,